-- 2.1 The contractor will provide the services identified in Appendix B, Statement of Work. - 2.2 The Contractor shall maintain, for the duration of the Contract, a designated single point of contact, hereafter referred to as a Contractor Representative, dedicated to managing the Contract.
+- 2.1 The contractor will provide the services identified in Appendix B, Statement of Work on an as and when required basis. - 2.2 The Contractor shall maintain, for the duration of the Contract, a designated single point of contact, hereafter referred to as a Contractor Representative, dedicated to managing the Contract.